Nide17/itsindire/README.md

-# Tegura
+# Itsindire

-A Flutter project for a tegura mobile app.
+A Flutter project for a itsindire mobile app.

 This project is developed to help people learn and prepare for traffic rules exam in Rwanda.